antlypls/repokeeper/README.md

 If you are annoyed by tons of merge commits warnings, you can disable it, by `enabled: false` option in config file.

+## Can I specify which commits to analyze?

+By default repokeeper analyzes commits reachable from `HEAD`.
+But you can use `-r` option to specify revisions to analyze:

+* `-r rev1` analyze commits that are reachable from `rev1`
+* `-r rev1..rev2` analyze commits that are reachable from `rev2` but exclude those that are reachable from `rev1`.

 ## More fun with custom formatters